 We accelerate digital transformation in the critical areas of cloud migration and management, as well as application and infrastructure transformation and modernization.
 Our solutions accelerate multi-cloud adoption and help our clients leverage the flexibility and efficiency of the cloud to deliver business growth.
+We protect compute and operating environments via our cybersecurity solutions and services.
 Our in-house developers also design and build customized enterprise applications that address our clients' needs with long-term support to manage and evolve applications over time.
-Our CA&I offerings often incorporate cybersecurity services and solutions to enable secure environments.
-We classify our solutions within CA&I as either "Digital Platforms and Applications" or "Infrastructure."

-Our Digital Platforms and Applications (DP&A) solutions include:
+Our CA&I solutions include: